Ohio Employment attorney and Cincinnati pregnancy discrimination lawyer reviewing labor violations on behalf of plaintiffs

 Pregnancy discrimination in the workplace exists more than 40 years after the Pregnancy Discrimination Act was passed by Congress, and the lives of working women are still largely interrupted by unlawful and unethical employer behavior.

-Fortunately, victims of pregnancy discrimination can come forward, contact a Cincinnati pregnancy discrimination lawyer and file lawsuits against a negligent employer and company.
+Fortunately, victims of pregnancy discrimination can come forward, contact a Cincinnati work discrimination lawyer and file lawsuits against a negligent employer and company.

-Joe Lyon is a highly-rated Cincinnati pregnancy discrimination lawyer and hostile work environment attorney representing plaintiffs in a wide variety of workplace harassment and discrimination claims.
+Joe Lyon is a highly-rated Cincinnati, Ohio employment lawyer and hostile work environment attorney representing plaintiffs in a wide variety of workplace harassment and discrimination claims.

 What is Pregnancy Discrimination?

 Workplace pregnancy discrimination occurs when an employer discriminates against an employee on the basis of pregnancy, childbirth or related time away from work.
 Discrimination claims may be a result of a denial of time off or unreasonable demands from pregnant employees.